Aashish Khan: Religious conversion

-Aashish Khan is Hindu.
+Khan was raised as Muslim before later identifying as Hindu in the 2000s.
 In September 2006, he announced at a press conference in Calcutta that since his forefathers were Hindu Brahmins of the East Bengal, and held the surname "Debsharma", he wished to use his forefathers' surname to help people understand the root of his musical lineage.
-He also stated that his family were never officially converted into Islam and the surname "Khan" did not necessarily imply he was a Muslim.
-He based this assertion on the fact that his grandfather the late Ustad Allauddin Khan wrote in his biography (Aamar Katha, (Bengali), published by Ananda Publishers, Calcutta) that his forefathers were indeed Hindus with the surname "Debsharma".
-He also said that his name (Aashish) and his brothers' names (Dhyanesh, Pranesh, Amaresh) were all given by their grandfather Allauddin; and these are essentially Hindi names.
-However, his father Ali Akbar Khan rejected Aashish's claims as fallacies.
-Ali Akbar Khan told the Times of India newspaper in an e-mail: "I do not support his (Aashish's) choice.
+He also claimed that his family were never officially converted into Islam and the surname "Khan" did not necessarily imply he was a Muslim.
+He based this assertion on his grandfather's, the late Ustad Allauddin Khan, biography, Aamar Katha (Bengali), that his forefathers were Hindus with the surname "Debsharma".
+He also said that his name (Aashish) and his brothers' names (Dhyanesh, Pranesh, Amaresh) were all given by their grandfather, Allauddin.

+However, his father, Ali Akbar Khan, rejected Aashish's claims as fallacies.
+Ali Akbar Khan told the Times of India newspaper in an email: "I do not support his (Aashish's) choice.
 Unfortunately, many statements made by my son in the newspaper regarding the history of my family are incorrect."
 He stated that their family has been Muslim for many generations, and will remain Muslims.
+Before his death, he took the Shahada (declaration of Islamic faith) and was buried in accordance with Islamic law.
+He final resting place is in the Islamic Garden of Canejo Mountain Cemetery in Camarillo, California.

+Death

+Aashish Khan died at a hospital in Los Angeles, California, on 14 November 2024, at the age of 84.